SparqNet/sparq-gitbook/getting-started-with-applayer-testnet.md

 ### Step 2 - Claiming your AppLayer Tokens

-To claim your APPL tokens on the testnet, contact our staff directly for now.
+To claim your APPL tokens on the testnet, reach out to our staff on Discord (see "Join our Community") and open a ticket there.
 We're currently working on a faucet site that will make this process more straight-forward in the future.

 ### Step 3 - Deploying C++ contracts